mselover21/Ride-Sharing-Analysis/README.md

-# PyBer Analysis Challenge
+# PyBer Analysis

-## Overview
+## Goal
-The purpose of this analysis is to get a summary of the data sorted by the types Rural, Urban, and Suburban.
+The goal of this project is to analyze ride sharing data to determine where the business is most profitable and help with business decisions regarding allocation of company resources.
+The fist step of this analysis is to get a summary of the data sorted by the types Rural, Urban, and Suburban.
 Within the new summary we will look at the; Total Rides, Total Drivers, Total Fares, Average Fare per Ride, and Average Fare per driver in the respective types.
-This new summary of the data will be crucial when making business decisions to help the overall business.

 ### Process
 1. Use the merged data from city_data.csv and ride_data.csv.